Distance learning studies

 Frequently Asked Questions:

-Examinations are held twice a year (in January and in June) and take place in the living area of students.
-We normally conduct exams at Universities, Colleges, Institutes and British Councils around the world.
-Occasionally, and in case we do not have a centre we have worked with before near you, we may ask you to recommend an eligible centre near you; if it passes our rigorous tests and gains our approval, we then proceed to arrange for the student to take his or her exam there.
+Examinations are held twice a year (in January and in June) and take place either online or at an examination centre near where you live.
 The deadline for applying for exams is November 30 for the January exam session and April 30 for the June exam session.
 Students therefore need to submit their exam forms (along with proof of payment of their examination) no later than the above mentioned dates.
 This rule is absolute and no exception will be made.

 Study materials are dispatched in accordance to the instalments received.
 Usually each equal instalment covers 2 subjects.
 Only in cases where the full payment has been sent will we dispatch all study materials.
 For example, if an undergraduate student pays 50% of the programme fees, then 3 (out of a total of 6 for each year) subjects will be dispatched.
 Equally, if you are doing an MBA course, upon paying (for example) 50% of your fee, study material for half of the courses you are taking will be sent out to you.
 The first package always includes the original admission letter, student ID card, welcome letter, and complimentary notebook along with the study materials.